anthonyborriello/metar-sms/README.md

 This Bash script allows users to fetch METAR (Meteorological Aerodrome Report) data for a given airport using its ICAO code.
 It then sends the result via SMS using a GSM-USB dongle.

-Something like the Huawei E-3531 or the ZTE MF-627
+Something like the Huawei E-3531, ZTE MF-627 or Huawei E392 for LTE.

 ## Usage